navkrishna21/Codechef-Contest-Problem-Statistics-Hider/README.md

 During the Codechef contests, the number of successful submissions and accuracy are displayed next to each problem.

-If the number of successful submissions or the accuracy of the problems is very less, it becomes very demotivating for some participants and they approach problems with a losing mentality.
+If the number of successful submissions or the accuracy of the problems is very less, it becomes very demotivating for some participants and they approach the problems with a losing mentality.

 Besides, such statistics do not pose any benefit in contests like the Codechef Long Challenge, which is a 10 day long monthly coding marathon.